miraland-labs/solarti-program-library/docs/src/stake-pool/cli.md

 The unique stake pool identifier is `Zg5YBPAk8RqBR9kaLLSoN5C8Uv7nErBz1WC63HTsCPR`.

-The identifier for the stake pool's SPL token mint is `BoNneHKDrX9BHjjvSpPfnQyRjsnc9WFH71v8wrgCd7LB`.
+The identifier for the stake pool's Solarti token mint is `BoNneHKDrX9BHjjvSpPfnQyRjsnc9WFH71v8wrgCd7LB`.
 The stake pool has full control over the mint.